alanthing/alanthing.github.com/source/_posts/2011-02-15-fix-pear-permissions-problem-mac-os-x.markdown

 categories:
 ---

+*This post originally featured on the [Echo &amp; Co. blog](http://echo.co/blog/fix-pear-permissions-problem-mac-os-x)*.

 On Snow Leopard, you can install drush without using sudo.
 A dependency for installing drush is downloading a Pear library.
 The following example should allow you to be able to use the following commands to install drush to /usr/local/drush with a symlink in /usr/local/bin/drush, but it fails on the 'pear download' step, even though it's writing to a user-writeable directory.
 Read on the figure out how to fix this annoying problem.

 ```